gregwebs/Shelly.hs/README.md

 ### Thread-safe working directory and relative paths

-`cd` does not change the process working directory (essentially a global variable), but instead changes the shelly state (which is thread safe).
+Command `cd` does not change the process working directory (essentially a global variable), but instead changes the shelly state (which is thread safe).
 All of the Shelly API takes this into account, internally shelly converts all paths to absolute paths.
 You can turn a relative path into an absolute with `absPath` or `canonic` or you can make a path relative to the Shelly working directory with `relPath`.